MarcoAigner/IT-Congress-Neu-Ulm-App/README.md

 ## Current ToDos

-Refine the layout.
 Check if outsourcing of the .json file onto HNU's servers is possible.
 Feature #3

 ## Team